Sauna Before or After Your Workout: Yes, Timing Matters

 So you've just discovered your gym has a sauna, or you're thinking about adding heat therapy to your routine, and now you're faced with the question: do you sauna before or after your workout?

-Generally, most experts agree that if you're going to pair your sauna with your workout, doing it after your workout is generally the smarter move.
-And there are some pretty solid reasons why.
+Generally, most experts agree that if you're going to pair your sauna with your workout, doing it after is the smarter move.
+There are some solid reasons why, and a few things worth knowing before you head in.

 The case for a sauna after a workout